lxdock/lxdock/README.rst

 Status: New Maintainers
 =======================

-As of LXDock v0.4.1 the two creators of LXDock stopped using it, but have new maintainers now.
+As of LXDock v0.4.1 the two creators of LXDock stopped using it, however the project has several new maintainers now.

 See: `issue #106 <https://github.com/lxdock/lxdock/issues/106>`_